preist/prompt-wrangler-safari/docs/index.md

 2. Safari will prompt to enable “Prompt Wrangler Extension.”
 Accept and open Safari Preferences → Extensions to turn it on.
 3. Allow the extension on `chat.openai.com` and `chatgpt.com` when prompted.
 4. Pin the toolbar icon if you want quick access to the popup.
+5. A simpler way, not tested is to download a packaged Safari extension revision available at [github.com/preist/prompt-wrangler-safari/releases/tag/v1.0.0](https://github.com/preist/prompt-wrangler-safari/releases/tag/v1.0.0).

 ## Updating
 - Rebuild the app/extension in Xcode (or install a new release build) and re-enable in Safari if prompted.

 ## Source code
-- Full source is in this repository; build with Xcode to load the Safari extension.
+- Full source is in [this repository](https://github.com/preist/prompt-wrangler-safari), build with Xcode to load the Safari extension.
 - Chrome version (source + site): https://github.com/preist/prompt-wrangler · https://preist.github.io/prompt-wrangler/

 ## Safari-specific notes